commandlayer/protocol-commons/SPEC.md

 A system **CONFORMS** to the CommandLayer Commons if it:

 3.1 **MUST** support all 10 canonical verbs at their canonical names.
-3.2 **MUST** support exactly one alias per verb and normalize aliases to the canonical verb.
 3.3 **MUST** validate all requests/receipts using the official schemas in **strict AJV mode**.
 3.4 **MUST** treat versioned schemas as immutable once published.
 3.5 **MUST** echo `trace.requestId` from request → receipt.